-A commercial electrician is an electrician who specializes in wiring and electrical systems in commercial buildings such as retail shopping centers, large shopping malls, apartment complexes, condo complexes, and office buildings.
+A commercial electrician is an electrician who specializes in the wiring and electrical systems in commercial buildings such as:

 What kind of work does a commercial electrician do?

-A commercial electrician does a wide variety of services such as installing, maintaining, and inspecting commercial buildings’ electrical systems.
+A commercial electrician does various services such as installing, maintaining and inspecting commercial buildings’ electrical systems.

-These kinds of electricians work mainly indoors, and they can spend a good amount of their day traveling to and from jobs.
+These electricians work mainly indoors, and they can spend a good amount of their day traveling to and from their jobs.

 We will discuss the differences between a commercial and residential electrician later on in the blog.